Everyday, Again

 Life is a story, Arham

 What will be the first word you say, I wonder?
-Your mom’s first word was ‘Dadda’ and your nanu’s happiness shot through the roof that day!
+Your mom’s first word was ‘Dadda’ and his happiness shot through the roof that day!

 But there’s still some time for all that.
 For now, you love to listen your mom’s voice as she feeds you, soothes you, cares for you.
 I remember how attentively you, just four days old, listened to the story of the very hungry caterpillar as he chomped his way through pears and plums and pies.
 Of course, you didn’t understand a bit but the sounds were getting engraved in your mind.